Air France Says Olympic Games Has Cut Summer Traffic To Paris - UrduPoint

 "Travel between the city and other destinations is also below the usual June-August average as residents in France seem to be postponing their holidays until after the Olympic Games or considering alternative travel plans," it added.

-Air France-KLM said it currently estimates the negative impact on its unit revenues for the June until August 2024 period but that it had no plans to scale back capacity.
+Air France-KLM said it has no plan to scale back capacity, despite the estimates of negative impact on its revenues for the June until August 2024 period.

 It said it would provide more details when presenting half year results on July 25th.

-"Travel to and from France is expected to normalise after the Olympic Games, with encouraging demand levels projected for the end of August and the month of September," it added.
+"Travel to and from France is expected to normalize after the Olympic Games, with encouraging demand levels projected for the end of August and the month of September," it added.

 Recent Stories